ninjaframework/ninja/ninja-core/src/site/markdown/documentation/console.md

 ## Usage

-You can either start the JVM directly or customize `ninja.standalone.NinjaConsole`.
+You can either start the JVM directly or customize `NinjaConsole`.
 Since it includes a main method, the following would start your console-based Ninja application:

 <pre class="prettyprint">
-java -cp &lt;classpath-here&gt; ninja.standalone.NinjaConsole
+java -cp &lt;classpath-here&gt; NinjaConsole
 </pre>

 Or you can write your own main method and customize `NinjaConsole` as much as you need:

 <pre class="prettyprint">
-import ninja.standalone.NinjaConsole;
+import NinjaConsole;
 import ninja.utils.NinjaMode;

 public class MyMain {